Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Preliminary: Distribution network

 \subsection{Linear approximation of the flow model}

-Assuming the loss is negligible compared to line flow, a linear approximation of can be constructed.
-Following \cite{Wu89}, we assume that the losses is negligible.
-We then assume that the voltage at each bus is close to 1.
+A linear approximation of the DistFlow equations can be constructed~\cite{Wu89}.
+Assume that the losses is negligible and the voltage at each bus is close to 1.
 This enables us to approximate $V_i^2 - V_k^2 $ by $2(V_i - V_k)$ \cite{ZhuEtAl2016}.
-We then obtain the linearized DistFlow model :
+The linearized DistFlow model is given by :